ValaxyConsultancy/ezlearngithulab/README.md

 # Valavaxyconsultancyapi

 # Follow these steps to setup and deploy java app to k8s
+Make sure you use the user-data.sh script when creating the jenkins master now.
+After the instance is up and running, run the folowing commands on ther terminal to confirm installation;

 aws --version

 kubectl version --client

 eksctl version

 eksctl version

-# Step 1 Attaching the IAM Role to an EC2 Instance
+# Step 1  Creating and Attaching an IAM Role to the Jenkins Instance
 To attach an IAM role to an EC2 instance for EKS management:

 Create the IAM Role: